Maurene Goo: Career

-Goo published her first young adult novel, Since You Asked, in 2013 with Scholastic.
+Goo's first young adult novel, Since You Asked, was published in 2013 with Scholastic.
 Her sophomore novel, I Believe in A Thing Called Love, was released in 2017, followed by The Way You Make Me Feel in 2018, Somewhere Only We Know in 2019, and Throwback in 2023.

 In 2021, Goo completed a five-issue run for Marvel Comics about Korean-American superhero Silk, entitled Threats and Menaces.
-The limited series was illustrated by Canadian comic book artist Takeshi Miyazawa.
+Takeshi Miyazawa illustrated the limited series in comic book.

 Her work has been critically acclaimed and award-winning, receiving multiple starred reviews from Publishers Weekly, Kirkus Reviews, and Booklist, and has appeared on several "Best Book" lists, including NPR (2017, 2018), Cosmo (2019), The Boston Globe (2018), and The New York Public Library (2017, 2018).
 The Way You Make Me Feel won the California Library Association's John and Patricia Beatty Award, and was a finalist for the California Book Award.